 DisciplineBiology, Business, Civil Engineering, Communication and Journalism, Computer Science, Economics, Education, Engineering, English, Environmental Sciences, Environmental Studies, Geography, Geology, History, Justice and Peace Studies, Marketing, Mathematics, Operations Management, Philosophy, Political Science, Psychology, Social Work, Spanish, Teacher Education, Theology

 Sustainable Communities Partnership

-The Sustainable Communities Partnership (SCP) collaborates with cities to link St. Thomas courses across disciplines with community-identified sustainability projects, engaging students in real-world, applied research and innovative problem-solving.
-Our partnerships seek to catalyze systems-level change towards sustainability in the Twin Cities area while preparing students for the complexities of problem-solving in contemporary society.
+The Sustainable Communities Partnership (SCP) collaborates with cities and government agencies to integrate community-identified sustainability projects into St. Thomas courses across disciplines engaging students in real-world, applied research and innovative problem-solving.
+Our partnerships seek to catalyze systems-level change towards human and ecological well-being in the Twin Cities area while preparing students for the complexities of problem-solving in contemporary society.

-Our focus is on multi-year partnerships with smaller communities (populations ranging from 5,464 to 25,000) seeking to make systemic adjustments toward sustainability.
-We are also working with watershed districts and our metropolitan council and partnering with on-campus units and initiatives.
+Our focus is on multi-year partnerships with smaller communities seeking to make systemic changes toward interconnected economic, social, and ecological sustainability.
+We are also working with watershed districts and our Metropolitan Council and partnering with on-campus initiatives.

 Fun Facts about SCP

 “SCP has been essential in showing how our education ties in with the UST mission.
 This project has allowed us to analyze real-world data, collaborate with classmates, and present solutions to problems that affect real communities.
 We are applying skills we have cultivated in the classroom to projects that advance the common good,” stated an Economics student whose project team determined that Delano, MN (pop.
 5,464) could generate net savings of $854,000 over ten years with energy efficiency upgrades.